ngjunsiang/laymansguide-src/season2/issue023/issue023.md

 And then the developer advances.
 They tackle more finicky problems.
 They tackle problems that require more precision: time to the nearest nanosecond, synchronisation within a fraction of a second, lag time of no more than 200 milliseconds, etc. When they run into sufficiently difficult problems and find that they need help (such as the aforementioned time representations), that is where they will welcome the specification overlords into their life.

 Many specifications were written because similarly talented developers ran into the same issue.
-And if there is no need to reinvent the wheel, those specifications save you many hours hashing out a suitable specification and implementation (since other developers would have offered sample implementations online), and enable your app to communicate with other specification-followers.
+And if there is no need to reinvent the wheel, those specifications save you many hours hashing out a suitable specification and implementation (since other developers would have offered sample implementations online), and enable your app to communicate with others who follow the same specification.

 Specifications are part of an engineer’s toolbox in the struggle to create order from chaos, and a well-written specification is a thing of beauty.